 On the day we arrived we were told that due to the very strong current that day and no boats had attempted the crossing so we hoped that the sea conditions would be better the following day.
 Without knowing exactly how we would go back to Dili, we did not wish to spend too many days on the beach (though it would have been very easy to do so).

 We woke up to sunny blue skies and calm seas which augured well.
 We could see that the Italian guy staying at our same guesthouse had already made the crossing so we took our time and explored Valu Beach before heading over to the fishermen’s corner to ask for a lift.

 The crossing to Jaco Island – a fishermen will take you across for $10 per person

-The few people on Jaco were local day-trippers who had come from other parts of the country to spend some time on the Island.
-There were perhaps 5 people on the whole island and getting a beach all to ourselves was very easy!
+The few people on Jaco island were local day-trippers who had come from other parts of the country to spend some time on the island.
+There were perhaps five people on the whole island and getting a beach all to ourselves was very easy!
 We placed our stuff under the shade of some trees and splashed right into the cool waters.

 Finally in the waters around Jaco Island!

 We spent most of the day reading under the shade of the palm trees and snorkelling around the clear waters (using a mask we borrowed from the Italian guy).
 There are absolutely no facilities on Jaco island, so you need to bring water, food and a snorkelling mask with you.
 Water can be bought from Valu Beach.
 Anything else needs to be brought over from the other towns in Timor Leste.